google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 The notification says that Stacy has confirmed an appointment for 3:00 PM.
 The recipient can either respond with their own confirmation or ask for the appointment to be rescheduled.
-For the former we will send a message directly to the server.
-For the later we will open the application to an appropriate interface.
+For the former, we send a message directly to the server.
+For the latter, we open the application to an appropriate interface.

 <div style="clear:both;"></div>